-I had already touched on the worst extreme of opinions online because of the issue of trolling.
-But, what about normal day to day communication, writing and commenting?
+I’ve already touched on the worst extreme of opinions online because of the issue of trolling.
+But, what about normal day-to-day communication, writing, and commenting?
 Just because something we say isn’t over-the-top rude doesn’t necessarily make it any less harmful.

-That and the fact that sometimes it destroys the flow of natural writing to proofread and water down your writing too much.
-Sometimes, things just need to be said, as long as you’re being honest and not lying, spinning a story or being exploitative.
-To help deal with this I include a disclaimer at the bottom of every single page on this website.
+That, and the fact that sometimes it destroys the flow of natural writing to proofread and water down your writing too much.
+Sometimes, things just need to be said, as long as you’re being honest and not lying, spinning a story, or being exploitative.
+To help deal with this, I try to add preambles or disclaimers where appropriate.

-No matter what though, if you speak your mind through whatever medium whether you’re right or wrong you’re going to rub someone the wrong way.
+No matter what though, if you speak your mind, through whatever medium, whether you’re right or wrong, you’re going to rub someone the wrong way, at some point.
 As long as you stand by what you say and it’s accurate to the best of your knowledge and delivered in a civil, polite manner and with at least a somewhat diplomatic approach, it’s never a weakness to speak your mind, don’t worry about those who will disagree with or even attack you.
 Which brings me to my next point.

 Disagreement is not a bad thing.
 Have you ever met anyone that agrees with everything you say?
 It can actually become frustrating.
 You might want to just shake them and say “What do you really think!?”
 Because disagreement is a very important and constructive part of communication.
 Without it, it’s very difficult to be productive.

-The problem is that a lot (and by a lot I mean most) of people are very sensitive and very quick to interpret a disagreement as an argument.
+The problem is that a lot (and by a lot, I mean most) of people are very sensitive and very quick to interpret a disagreement as an argument or a personal attack.
 They feel that it’s an attack on their intelligence or worth to possibly be wrong about something.
-A lot of people feel such strong negative energy over someone disagreeing with them that it’s almost as bad or worse than name-calling.
+A lot of people feel such strong negative energy over someone disagreeing with them that it’s almost as bad or worse than name-calling (in their mind).

 I’m not going to go diving into the psychology of what makes some people so easily offended, I’m just going to acknowledge that it exists to these kinds of extremes so you can’t beat yourself up over offending some people when no offense was meant, it’s unavoidable.
-And on the other side of the coin, don’t be that person.
+And on the other side of the coin, don’t be the guy that loses their cool and blows up on someone.

-It really is unacceptable to be rude to someone just because they don’t agree with you and yet there’s quite a large amount of tolerance for it on the internet, you’ll even see a lot of up-voting for the best rude personal attacks (think YouTube).
-Being rude, sarcastic, throwing in personal attacks is a sign of weakness and we should discredit anything anyone has to say when done in this manner and not praised.
+It really is unacceptable to be rude to someone just because they don’t agree with you and yet there’s quite a large amount of tolerance for it on the internet.
+You’ll even see a lot of upvoting for the best rude personal attacks (think YouTube).
+Being rude, sarcastic, and throwing in personal attacks is a sign of weakness and we should discredit anything anyone has to say when done in this manner and not praised.

 It is more difficult to be thoughtful and polite as it’s more difficult to be a good and kind person, but if you have a respectable point that should even be heard in the first place, it can be done.